 After several X-rays, the doctors couldn’t believe my mum when she explained I hadn’t had any previous issues with my hips as a baby.
 I was referred to a specialist and told that surgery may be the only option.

-I was referred to the new Queen Elizabeth University Hospital in Glasgow where I met the fantastic surgeon that has seen me through tears and tantrums.
+I was referred to the new University Hospital where I met the fantastic surgeon that has seen me through tears and tantrums.
 He made a very basic explanation to me about what bilateral hip dysplasia was and how severely affected my hips were.
 He told me the pros and cons of surgery and sent me for a million X-rays.
 He then told my mum and I that he would have been apprehensive to do the surgery as my dysplasia was the worst he had seen.